mbn312/parspice/README.md

 No ParSPICE-specific performance difference has been observed between Java and Kotlin.

 <a id="implworker"></a>
-### Implementing a job
+### Implementing a Worker

-Each job contains two key functions that you have to implement: `void setup()` and `task(...)`.
+Each worker contains two key functions that you have to implement: `void setup(...)` and `task(...)`.

-- When the job is started, `setup()` will be called once.
+- When the job is started, `setup(...)` will be called once.
+The input argument (if any) is determined by you (in the next section).
 If you have to load the JNISpice native library or furnsh a kernel, do it in setup.
 Remember that the job is a separate process entirely; any setup you did on the main process is not available to the workers.
 - Then, `task(...)` is called repeatedly.
-The return type and input argument type are determined by you (in the next section). `task(...)` is the smallest piece of your job's logic that has to run sequentially (i.e. if you ran your job single-threaded in a for loop, `task(...)` is the body of the loop). `task(...)`'s behavior should depend *only* on its inputs.
+The return type and input argument type are determined by you (in the next section). `task(...)` is the smallest piece of your job's logic that has to run sequentially (i.e. if you ran your job single-threaded in a for loop, `task(...)` is the body of the loop).

-For example, if you need to perform some orbital calculation 100,000 times over some time-window, you should load the JNISpice library and your kernels in `setup()`, and `task(...)` should perform the calculation *once*.
+For example, if you need to perform some orbital calculation 100,000 times over some time-window, you should load the JNISpice library and your kernels in `setup(...)`, and `task(...)` should perform the calculation *once*.

 <a id="workertypes"></a>
 #### Worker Types and IO Combinations

 Choose what IO you need for your job.
 For performance, less IO is usually better if you can get away with it.
 Any data type can be sent as input or output, but default networking behavior is only provided for basic types and arrays of basic types. (see next section for details.)

 - Output: Most tasks will need to return output data of some type (such as `ResultType` in the below example).
 Whatever data you return from the `task(...)` function will be sent back to the main process, collected in an `ArrayList`, and returned from the `ParSPICE.run(...)` call.
   If by some miracle you do not need to return data, you can implement a `void task()` instead, and you'll have no network overhead for it.
-- Input: if you absolutely need to give custom input arguments to each call of `task()`, you'll need to aggregate those arguments into a `List` (see examples).
+- Task Input: if you absolutely need to give custom input arguments to each call of `task()`, you'll need to aggregate those arguments into a `List` (see examples).
 But if you can get away with it, you can instead use the default argument `int i` which indicates which task you are on.
 For example, if you have single-threaded code that can be written in the form: